Unique Protocol Help Organizations Save Time, Data & Money With Wireless WAN

 Scaled over a whole network, Cradlepoint Stream Protocol saves enterprises time, data, and money.

 Bi-Directional Communication.
-The router can talk to ECM at the same time that ECM is talking to the router, which additionally contributes to an efficient, real-time connection between the two .
+The router can talk to NCM at the same time that NCM is talking to the router, which additionally contributes to an efficient, real-time connection between the two .

 Efficient Data Transfer.
 If your IT team needs to make, say, 10 configuration changes to a router, instead of sending each configuration change separately (with a lot of overlapping and redundant data), our protocol sends all the changes together so there’s no redundant data traveling over the encrypted tunnel.